hackthepeople/meetup-guide/follow-up-survey.md

 #Follow Up Survey for HTP Meetups

-##Here is a survey template you can use to ask your meetup attendees of how the meetup went.
+###Here is a first draft of a survey template you can use to ask your meetup attendees of how the meetup went.

 1. On a scale of one-ten, how enjoyable was the meetup?